The map beneath

 The honest math on reading it first

 For most adults, the complete Odyssey in a modern translation takes about 10 to 14 hours — the length of a substantial novel, not a course of study.
-Spread across the run-up to 17 July, that math is gentle:
+Spread across a week or two, that math is gentle:

 - A seven-day plan is one film-length sitting a day — about 90 minutes to two hours — and you finish with time to spare.